vbearn/EmployeeShiftManagement/README.md

 ## Specification

-The application gets a total number of employees and total number of days (to schedule) and then begins to caluculate a shift schedule consisting of two shifts per day and ranging form day one to the total number of days provided from the user.
-HOLIDAYS (Friday, Saturday) are considered off days.
+The application caluculate a shift schedule consisting of two shifts per day, based on the total number of employees and total number of days provided from the user.
+Holidays (Saturday, Sunday) are considered off days.

 ## Rules

 - Employees can do at most one-half day shift in a day.
 - Employees cannot have two afternoon shifts on consecutive days.
 - Each employees should complete one whole day of support in the scheduling period.
-- If an employee work on two consecutive days, they are eligible to get two days exemption.
+- If an employee works on two consecutive days, they are eligible to get two days exemption.
+- Scheduling should be started from the first working day of the upcoming week.
+- Employees should not work on Holidays (Optional)

 ## How to run

 This project is consisted of an ASP 2.1 Core solution for backend and an Angular 6 project for frontend UI.
 The communication between projects are based on standard REST Service.

-### Run backend

-Backend services are exposed on a REST Service as follows:

 ```
 POST http://{SERVER_IP}/api/schedule HTTP/1.1